 I am part of the worldwide movement to create peace poles and spread the message of peace in my community and beyond.
-To date I have create 34 unique hand-painted peace poles, and they have spread throughout my community in SE Iowa, as well as Des Moines, Iowa City, Chicago, Kansas City, Florida and more.
+To date, I have created over 60 unique hand-painted peace poles and garden poles and they have spread throughout my community in SE Iowa, as well as Des Moines, Iowa City, Chicago, Kansas City, Florida, Texas, Oklahoma, Arizona, California and more.
 I hope you enjoy reading more about Peace Poles, viewing photos in my gallery, and how to order if you are interested.

 What is a Peace Pole?

-A Peace Pole is a monument that displays the message “May Peace Prevail on Earth.”
+A Peace Pole is a monument that displays the message “May Peace Prevail on Earth” in the language of the country where it has been placed, and usually 3 to 13 additional translations.
 The message often is referred to as a peace prayer.
 The idea of Peace Poles was first thought up by Masahisa Goi in 1955 in Japan.
-The Peace Pole Project today is promoted by The World Peace Prayer Society as well as other groups and individuals.
+The Peace Pole Project today is promoted by May Peace Prevail on Earth International.
 The first Peace Poles outside Japan were constructed in 1983.
 Since then, more than 200,000 have been placed around the world in close to 200 countries.
 (Source: Wikipedia)

 Symbols and Design Notes: